Whiteknight/StoneFruit/docs/v3/scripting.md

 #### Flag Arguments

-Flag arguments can be fetched and consumed from the input by name using the `?` syntax, or passed as literal flags with `-`
+Flag arguments can be fetched and consumed from the command by name using the `?` syntax, or passed as literal flags with `-`

 **Script**: `test ?a ?b -c`